4flixt/2019_WNTR_Surrogate_Model/README.md

 - mpc_backend.py
 - mpc_main_loop.py
 - mpc_results_anim.py

 The optimization problem is setup in the file `mpc_backend.py`.
+Here, we also load the weights and configuration from the trained neural network and convert it into a CasADi symbolic expression.
 The MPC main loop runs in `mpc_main_loop.py`.
 In this file, we load the WNTR model and in a loop run the optimization, control the system and measure the state.
 Note that WNTR with Epanet simulator currently does not properly support starting and stopping.
 Thus, to create feedback at each time instance, we write the current control input to an Epanet configuration file (`.inp`) with the current timestep.
 This file gets updated at each iteration.
 To obtain the next state we re-simulate the entire sequence (from the intial condition) with the recorded sequence of optimal control inputs.
 Unfortunately, this means that the simulation time grows linearly over time.
 We found, however, that even for durations > 1 month (with timestep 1h) the simulation time is less than the optimization time (1-5 s).

+## WNTR_Model
+This directory containts all the files and tools related to the WNTR model.
+Most importantly, we used `run_simulation_1stepControl.py` to create the training database for the surrogate model.